 Under the General Data Protection Regulation (GDPR), the lawful bases we rely on for processing this information are:

 (a) Your consent.
 You are able to remove your consent at any time.
-You can do this by contacting us in writing at: Action Cerebral Palsy, Philip Deane Accountancy Ltd., Units 1 and 2, Field View, Baynard’s Green, Bicester, Oxfordshire OX27 5SG or by telephone on: 07721-372-499 or by email to: email@example.com
+You can do this by contacting us in writing at: Action Cerebral Palsy, Philip Deane Accountancy Ltd., Units 1 and 2, Field View, Baynard’s Green, Bicester, Oxfordshire OX27 5SG or by email to: email@example.com

 (b) We have a contractual obligation.